serenity-is/docs/migration/README.md

 ## Applying Upgrades (Migration)

-If you tried to update and had some issues, you should check the migration notes that are listed on the left navigation.
+If you tried to update and had some issues, you should check the migration notes and release notes that are listed on the left navigation.

 > It is also a good idea to check them even when no errors occur during the update.
 There might be some critical security issues etc. that should be handled.